cafebazaar/BazaarPay/README.md

 ## Usage

-Using the `BazaarPay` Android SDK is very simple.
-You only need to create an instance of `BazaarPayLauncher` class.
+You need to create an instance of `BazaarPayLauncher` class.
 Then use this instance to start the payment flow by calling the `launchBazaarPay` function.

 There are three points which you have to consider: